Barriers and Opportunities

 Research Paper, Geoffrey Payne and Alain Durand-Lasserve, 2012)

 “Assessing the nature and scale of the problem is fraught with difficulties of definition as well as measurement.
 All attempts to assess the number of people globally who suffer from insecure land tenure and restricted rights have achieved limited success.
 The responses by governments have so far failed to keep pace with the challenge of urbanization and urban growth in ways which enable the majority of people on low incomes to meet their basic needs.
 These groups now represent a large and in most developing countries an increasing proportion of total urban populations,” Payne, et. al, 2012.

 No one is fully protected from tenure insecurity.
-At the same time it is evident that the most marginalized and poorest bear the brunt of the insecurity burden.
+Yet, it is the most marginalized and poorest who bear the brunt of the insecurity burden.
 Inhabitants of self-made and unplanned settlements epitomize tenure insecurity in a very visible form, but they are by no means the only example.
-Refugees and internally displaced persons, tenants, migrants, minorities, nomadic and indigenous communities, sharecroppers, other marginalized groups, and among all of these women – to name only a few – are often insecure.
+Refugees and internally displaced persons, tenants, migrants, minorities, nomadic communities, indigenous communities, sharecroppers, other marginalized groups, and among all of these women, exemplify the demographics of tenure insecurity.

 All tenure forms, including individual freehold, can be insecure, as the recent mortgage and financial crises have shown in different countries.

 - Many informal urban settlements that house millions of residents are on land vulnerable to natural disasters such as storm surges and high tides (Satterthwaite 2006).
 Environmental mitigation efforts can be coupled with efforts to secure tenure in order to mitigate these risks.
 Community enumerations (mapping households and existing services in informal settlements) help identify infrastructure needs and policy and enforcement efforts that secure housing and property rights provide the poor with incentives to improve housing structures.
 (USAID)